HemingwayLee/shell-cheatsheet/python/README.md

 # Python
+## Python version
-Mac and many linux distributions installed python (2.7) by default.
+* Mac and many linux distributions installed python (2.7) by default.
 (That's why python is puplor for automation)

-Don't change python3 to default in linux, some programs are depending on python2.7 (e.g., node-gyp)
+* Don't change python3 to default in linux, some programs are depending on python2.7 (e.g., node-gyp)
+* Python 2.x will be EOS at 2020

 https://stackoverflow.com/questions/21365714/nodejs-error-installing-with-npm